How to Transform Your Messy Data with Power Query like Magic! My Story

 Advanced Excel users often compare it to macro recording, but it is much simpler than that.

-Power Query is straightforward to use.
+Power Query is truly simple to use.
 It shares a unified user experience—no matter what data source you import the data from or which format you have.

 Power Query enables you to achieve complex data preparation scenarios via a sequence of small steps that are editable and easy to follow.